 In addition to showing fellow growers around Brillo, Lavoie is busily inspiring other growers through his role at Cytech Corbin – applying the Plant Empowerment philosophy to new greenhouse installation projects.
 He says:

 “To every single customer who wants to start a new greenhouse, I recommend this book all the way.”

 “both to those who are new to growing or to those who are experienced growers.
 But they have to have an open mind because its recommendations may be different to what people are used to.”

 He concludes: “Plant Empowerment speaks to me because, in my opinion, it’s the way everything should be grown – not just tomatoes, but any greenhouse crop.
 Because when you understand every aspect of the plant you can read it and it ‘speaks’ to you.
 And, if you can understand what the plants are saying, then you can make them happy – and they are happy to produce a crop.”

 Are you interested in learning more about the basic principles of Plant Empowerment?
-Especially for growers and other horticultural professionals, we’re organizing another live workshop in Canada in March this year.
-The workshop focuses on sharing knowledge on the Plant Empowerment philosophy and how to put this knowledge into practice.
+Especially for growers and other horticultural professionals, we’re offering several online courses and workshops which focus on sharing knowledge on the Plant Empowerment philosophy and how to put this knowledge into practice.
 Plant Empowerment top experts will address new insights around the Plant Empowerment theory in the areas of climate, plant balances, lighting, nutrition, plant health, and pest management